Exactly Robust Kernel Principal Component Analysis: Introduction

 In this paper, we propose a novel method called robust kernel principal component analysis (RKPCA) to handle nonlinear data and sparse noises simultaneously.
-RKPCA assumes that the nonlinear transformation of the data matrix is of low-rank while RPCA assumes that the data matrix itself is of low-rank.
+RKPCA assumes that the nonlinear transformation of the data matrix is of low-rank, which is different from the low-rank assumption of the data matrix itself in RPCA.
 RKPCA is effective in recovering high-rank or even full-rank matrices and robust to sparse noises and outliers.
-We also provide theoretical support for RKPCA.
-The optimization of RKPCA is challenging because nonconvex and indifferentiable problems simultaneously exist.
+In this paper, we also provide theoretical support for RKPCA.
+The optimization of RKPCA is challenging because it involves nonconvex and indifferentiable problems at the same time.
 We propose nonconvex alternating direction method of multipliers with backtracking line search and nonconvex proximal linearized minimization with adaptive step size for RKPCA.
-Comparative studies are conducted on synthetic data and nature images.
-The experimental results verify that: (1) RKPCA is more effective than PCA, KPCA, and RPCA in recognizing sparse noises when the data have nonlinear structures; (2) RKPCA is more robust and effective than RPCA, SSC, and LRR in subspace clustering.
+Thorough comparative studies were conducted on synthetic data, nature images, and motion data.
+The experimental results verify that: (1) RKPCA is more effective than PCA, KPCA, and RPCA in recognizing sparse noises when the data have nonlinear structures; (2) RKPCA is more robust and effective than RPCA, SSC, NLRR \cite{NLRR_2016}, and RKLRS \cite{xiao2016robust} in subspace clustering.